Why should you write evergreen content? Because it can stay relevant for years.

 It’s a great content marketing strategy.
 No more scratching your head and hunting for social sharing ideas each day.

 There’s no expiry date, so you can post it again in a week, in a month, or a year.

 Yesterday, I had over 2,500 page views from Facebook alone for a 3-year-old piece of content.

 That is what evergreen content in a specific niche can do for you.

 If you can write 100 evergreen blog posts, you will have plenty of ammunition to keep firing at social media.

 Keep your visitors reading

 Once you attract a reader to your content, don’t let them escape too quickly.

-To keep their interest and attention, add a link or two towards the end of your text to take the reader to a similar article on your blog to increase your page views per visit.
+You can add an internal link or two in your text to take the reader to a similar article on your blog to increase your page views per visit.

-But the time and effort is well worthwhile, as these posts will continue to be fresh and relevant to every new reader who visits your blog.
+These posts will continue to be fresh and relevant to every new reader who visits your blog.
 And isn’t that the aim?